 The HFRA requires a CWWP to "recommend measures that homeowners and communities can take to reduce the ignitability of structures by wildfires throughout the area addressed by the plan."
 In accordance with this requirement, the Village will provide a variety of educational opportunities and resources to individual property owners, businesses owners, and visitors.
-The content of the materials and resources will address DEFENSIBLE SPACE, BUILDING CODE REQUIREMENTS, the availability and effectiveness of FIRE RESISTANT BUILDING MATERIALS and FIRE SUPPRESSION SYSTEMS such as BARRICADE, HOME MAINTENANCE, AVAILABILITY OF GRANTS and INSURANCE INCENTIVES, EVACUATION PROTOCOLS, VOLUNTEER OPPORTUNITIES, and PUBLIC PARTICIPATION opportunities to attend Fire Wise Board meetings, Village Council meetings, and meetings and presentations sponsored by other organizations in the region such as the Taos County CWPP Core Team, the US Forest Service Management Plan, the Rio Grande Watershed Coalition.
+The content will address DEFENSIBLE SPACE, the READY, SET, GO! program, SIM TABLE demonstrations, BUILDING CODE REQUIREMENTS, the availability of FIRE RESISTANT BUILDING MATERIALS and FIRE SUPPRESSION SYSTEMS, HOME MAINTENANCE, AVAILABILITY OF GRANTS and INSURANCE INCENTIVES, EVACUATION PROTOCOLS, VOLUNTEER OPPORTUNITIES, and PUBLIC PARTICIPATION opportunities.